Ashish013/jekyll-now/_posts/2021-01-16-Hello-World.md

 ![Home Page](/images/Home_page/3.png)
 ## About me

 I'm currently pursuing my bachelor's degree in Data Science and Artificial Intelligence at IIIT Naya Raipur.
-I love writing code that automates workflows and gets rid of scut work, allowing people to work on things that matter most.
+I love writing codes to train Deep Learning and Machine Learning models.
+You can find me mostly active on Twitter and Github.
 Other than that, I also enjoy teaching, interacting and directing newcomers in the field.

 *The main motive of this blog is to help me document my learnings.*

 ## Research Interests
-My current research interests are Deep Learning and Computer Vision.
-I enjoy reading and implementing the relevant research papers in these areas.
+My current research interests include Deep Learning and Computer Vision.
+I love reading and implementing the relevant research papers in these areas.
 Most of the time I'll be thinking of ways to implement them to actual real life problems ❤.
-When I'm free, I also like to get interested in a bit of Natural Language Processing.
+Somrtimes, I also like to get interested in a bit of Natural Language Processing.

 **Interested research topics:**
 * Image Analysis and Object localization